dougeby/IntuneDocs/intune-user-help/view-installed-apps-cpweb.md

 ms.collection: M365-identity-device-management
 ---

-# View list of all installed apps on your device
+# View list of installed apps
 Visit the [Company Portal website](https://portal.manage.microsoft.com) > **Installed Apps** page to view a list of all apps installed on your device.
 The page lists the following details about each app:

 * Name: The mane of the app, with a link to the app's details page.